antoine-coulon/skott/README.md

 ✅ Deeply detects **circular dependencies** in an efficient way, with the ability to provide a max depth for the search

+✅ Detect **unused npm third-party dependencies** from the production code

 ✅ Deeply **collect all dependencies of the project graph**

 ✅ Deep **parent and child dependencies traversals**

 ✅ Metadata collection for each traversed node (file size, view dependencies towards Node.js builtin modules and npm third-party libraries)

 ✅ Node.js binary and JSON modules are excluded by default